 - Beta2 agonists - common side-effects include: fine tremor (for example, shaking of the hands), nervous tension, headache, muscle cramps and the sensation of having a 'thumping heart' (palpitations).

 - Methylxanthines - these commonly cause side-effects such as: palpitations, feeling sick (nausea), headache and occasionally abnormal irregular heartbeat (arrhythmia) or even fits (convulsions).

 For a more detailed list see the leaflet that came with your medicine.

-Can I take other medicines?
+Can I take other medicines with a bronchodilator?